amplience/dc-integration-stylitics/docs/automation.md

 ### Icons, Cards & Visualisations

 The automation comes with default icons, cards and visualisations.
-These are stand-alone examples to enable you to see get started quickly.
+These are stand-alone examples to enable you to get started quickly.

 When using for your implementation it is likely that you will want to amend these to point to your application.
 You can amend directly in each content-type in the Amplience Dynamic Content UI after importing, or amend in the automation before importing.